adhaamehab/adhaamehab.github.io/about.md

 - [Talk](https://www.facebook.com/events/2548474865163425/permalink/2569916809685897/) 'Deep learning and computer vision: A full stack approach' At Ain shams university computer vision competition

-- Gave introduction courses for about 100 ain shams students in backend engineering and machine learning
+- Gave introduction courses for about 100 ain shams students in backend engineering and machine learning.

+- Ranked 4 teams at  Ain shams university computer vision competition.
+Two team made it to the final awards with __1st__ and __3rd__ ranks.